oxa-dev/oxa/oxa-references.md

 ### JSON object equality

-When comparingn two JSON objects, this spec uses the word "equals" to mean two objects that are the same according to the [SameValueZero algorithm in the ECMA 262 spec](https://tc39.es/ecma262/multipage/abstract-operations.html#sec-samevaluezero).
+When comparing two JSON objects, this spec uses the word "equals" to mean two objects that are the same according to the [SameValueZero algorithm in the ECMA 262 spec](https://tc39.es/ecma262/multipage/abstract-operations.html#sec-samevaluezero).

 ### Canonical Hashes